huytruong1810/Generative-Adversarial-Mutation-Evolution-in-Augmenting-Topologies/README.md

 #### @ University of Illinois at Chicago

-This research picked up the Wumpus World concept in Artificial Intelligence by Michael Genesereth, the Wumpuslite model designed by Professor James P. Biagioni in CS 511 – Artificial Intelligence II at UIC as the task we want our networks to solve (or the environment).
+This research picked up the Wumpus World concept in Artificial Intelligence by Michael Genesereth, the Wumpuslite model designed by Professor James P. Biagioni in CS 511 – Artificial Intelligence II at UIC as the environment (task) we want our agent functions (neural networks) to solve.
 With Professor Piotr Gmytrasiewicz’s guidance, I have added the factor of Multiagent to the model by giving the Wumpus a baseline agent paradigm.
 This complicates our task to a whole new degree.

 Furthermore, an expected final product of this research is a software tool that can assist AI researchers in "culturing" their own space of strategies/solutions to a problem.
 Throughout the presentation, I will be using neural networks and solutions interchangeably.